long2wide.Rdlong2wide casts data from long to wide format.

 vector with the data that will be used to label the columns in wide format.

-.
-Can be a list (or data.frame with one column), or a vector.
-When a data.frame or a list the "name" of the column will be used in the output; when a vector, the argument name will be used.- value
+If data is missing: a list (or data.frame with one column), or a vector.
+When a data.frame or a list the "name" will be used in the output; when a vector, the argument name will be used.

 logical expression indicating elements to keep: missing values are taken as FALSE.
 If NULL, or absent, then all elements are used.
 Note that the subset is taken *after* the number of samples to average per descriptor is calculated, so this will also work for selecting certain taxa that may not be present in all replicates over which should be averaged.